Humble Bundle: Humble Weekly Bundles

 Following the conclusion of the Humble Android Bundle 5 in March 2013, the site announced new weekly sales that feature the same pay-what-you-want for a single title, starting with the game Bastion.
 As with the regular bundles, each weekly sale has several tiered payment options.
 Aside from only lasting one week instead of two, running consecutively with main bundles, and being based on a singular theme (often a particular developer's games), the sales work exactly like the bundles.

 Humble Flash Bundles

 Another extension of Humble Bundles, the first Flash Bundle debuted on July 14, 2014.
 Taking cues from the two week "Humble Daily Bundle" promotion, Humble Flash Bundles are similar to Weekly Sales, but only last for 24 hours and may include repeats of previous bundles and sales.

+These can appear anywhere between as often as once a week to once a month.